Formator/ServiceStackGoogleAuthAzure/README.md

 # ServiceStackGoogleAuthAzure
-Reproduction of error 502 on Azure with Google Auth and ServiceStack

 ### Setup manual
 #### 1. Create Azure Web Site with new database and link it with web site